 Usually, the seat is manufactured with polymer materials.
-But if you need more excellent resistance to higher temperatures, a metal seat is commonly used, which is often found in double offset butterfly valves.
+But if you need more excellent resistance to higher temperatures, metal seat butterfly valves are often found in high-temp and pressure applications.

 A butterfly valve body varies.
 For double offset butterfly valves, they have a body that will fit in between two pipe flanges.
 The most common designs are the lug and wafer body designs.

 The lug type body provides bolt holes using protruding lugs.
 The wafer design body, however, does not use protrusions, but instead, it is placed between the pipe flanges to surround the bolt holes.